johnamdickson/portfolio-project-2/README.md

 The objective of the site is to create a two player memory card game directed towards young children and their parents which will demonstrate the Portfolio Project 2 requirements.
 #### User Stories
 - As an adult user:
-  - I want to play a game with my children that challenges their memory and spatial awareness.
+  - I want to promote my child's development of their visual perceptual skills, including their ability to match two objects that are the same (visual discrimination) and their ability to remember visual information (visual memory).
   - I want the game to encourage turn taking by giving feedback on which player's turn it is.
   - I want to be able to play the game on all devices including PC/Mac, tablets and mobile phones.
   - I want responsive feedback from buttons and cards on the website.
+  - I want to promote my children to develop their hand eye coordination.
 <br><br>
 - As a child user:
   - I want to engage in a fun game with my parents or caregiver.